9. Database access

 - [1]: the project

-- [2]: Open the "Database Explorer" view
+- [2]: opens a "Database Explorer" view

-- [3]: Create a new connection
+- [3]: create a new connection

 ![]() |

-- [4]: Select the DBMS type
+- [4]: Selects the type of SGBD

-- [5,6]: Select SQL Server Compact
+- [5,6]: select SGBD SQL Server Compact

-- [7]: Create the database
+- [7]: create the database

-- [9]: Name the new database [dbarticles.sdf]
+- [9]: the new database has been given the name [dbarticles.sdf]

-- [11,12]: The database can be password-protected.
-Here, "dbarticles".
+- [11,12]: the database can be password-protected.
+Ici "dbarticles".

 ![]() |

-- [16]: Verify the connection
+- [16]: check connection

-- [17]: Everything is fine
+- [17]: all is well

-- [18]: Confirm the information page
+- [18]: validates the information page

-- [19]: The connection appears in the database explorer
+- [19]: the connection appears in the database explorer

-- id: a unique identifier—primary key
+- id : a unique identifier - primary key

-- name: name of the item - unique
+- name : item name - unique

-- currentStock: its current stock
+- stockactuel : its current stock

 ![]() |